-18 On 17 January 1997, the Finance Committee approved a commitment of \$66,591,000 to provide an interest-free loan to the Canadian International School to meet part of the construction cost of a new school building at Nam Long Shan Road, Hong Kong.
+17 On 17 January 1997, the Finance Committee approved a commitment of \$66,591,000 to provide an interest-free loan to the Canadian International School to meet part of the construction cost of a new school building at Nam Long Shan Road, Hong Kong.
 The loan is repayable over a period of ten years with the first instalment due one year after the loan is drawn down.
 On 20 June 1997, the Finance Committee approved a commitment of \$44,800,000 to provide an interest-free loan to the Hong Kong Japanese International School Limited to meet the capital cost of a new school building in Tai Po Kau, N.T.
 The loan is repayable over a period of ten years with the first instalment due one year after the loan is drawn down.
 On 26 November 1999, the Finance Committee approved a commitment of \$77,000,000 to provide an interest-free loan to the Australian International School Foundation Limited to meet part of the construction cost of a new school building at Kowloon Tong.
 The loan is repayable over a period of ten years with the first instalment due one year after the loan is drawn down.
-The total approved commitment is therefore \$188,391,000 of which \$111,391,000 had been drawn down and \$15,054,000 repaid by 31 March 2001.
-The estimated drawdown and repayments for 2001-02 are \$77,000,000 and \$11,139,000 respectively.
+By 31 March 2002, the total approved commitment of \$188,391,000 is expected to have been fully drawn down and \$26,193,000 will have been repaid.
+The estimated repayments in 2002-03 are \$14,990,000.